infinitered/ignite-cookbook/docs/CircleCIRNSetup.md

 1. Write Tests

 - If the project already has tests, great.
 If not, write some.
-- They better pass!
-Tests are important because you don't want to be deploying broken code.
 - See [this](https://github.com/infinitered/ChainReactApp2019) for an example of how Infinite Red typically sets up tests for a React Native app.

 ### CircleCI Setup